trevorblades/superteam/src/pages/rules.md

 9. SOCIAL NETWORK DISCLAIMER: A Twitter account may be required to enter.
 If you don’t already have a Twitter account, visit twitter.com to create one.
 It is free to create an account.
 This promotion is in no way sponsored, endorsed or administered by, or associated with Twitter.
 You understand that you are providing your information to the Sponsor and not to Twitter.
 By participating via the Twitter platform, participants are also subject to Twitter’s data policy and terms of use, which can be found at https://twitter.com/privacy and https://twitter.com/tos.

-10. WINNER LIST/OFFICIAL RULES: To obtain a copy of the Winner List or a copy of these Official Rules, send your request along with a stamped, self-addressed envelope to Superteam cc: Superteam Quarterly Challenge #1 at 3965 Triumph St., Burnaby, BC, Canada V56 1Y9.
+10. WINNER LIST/OFFICIAL RULES: To obtain a copy of the Winner List or a copy of these Official Rules, send your request along with a stamped, self-addressed envelope to Superteam cc: Superteam Challenge Q2 2019 at 3965 Triumph St., Burnaby, BC, Canada V56 1Y9.
 Requests for the names of the winners must be received no later than 3 months  after the Promotion Period has ended.
 For accessing a Winner List online, visit https://superteam.gg/standings.
 The winner list will be posted after winner confirmation is complete.

 11. SPONSOR: Superteam, 3965 Triumph St., Burnaby, BC, Canada V56 1Y9, support@superteam.gg